Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Businesses operating in the cannabis industry experience similar challenges when integrating artificial intelligence into their operations as businesses in other industries do.
 The three primary challenges are related to people, data collection, and data reliability and security.

 With new technology, including technology that uses artificial intelligence, there is an employee learning curve.
-For businesses, this equates to training costs and possibly hiring costs if the required talent (or willingness to learn and use the artificial intelligence technology) isn’t already on staff.
+For businesses, this equates to training costs and possibly hiring costs if the required talent isn’t already on staff.
 Many companies could see significant training costs as well as unavoidable employee turnover when artificial intelligence technology is implemented.

 Artificial intelligence technology requires data in order to successfully integrate it into a business’ daily operations.
 For many companies, finding the budget to collect, standardize, and effectively index this data is a big problem.
 However, the benefits of doing so are worth it in the long-term.